How to find decision-makers in a company

 The champion

 At the more proactive end of the influencer is the champion.
-A champion is an influencer who has shared information with you on the product/service review process, has given insight on how decisions are made and who makes them, or has introduced you to a key decision-maker.
+A champion is an influencer who has shared information with you on the product/service review process, has given insight into how decisions are made and who makes them, or has introduced you to a key decision-maker.

 Think of a champion as a coach or guide through the sales journey—while they may not directly make the sale for you, they are hands-on with lending you their unique knowledge and experience.
 Give these champions everything they need to connect you with the decision-maker.
 If they need to send an email, write it for them.
 If they need to persuade the decision-maker that your product or service is worth their time, provide them with collateral to share.